chrxmehearts/BlumAuto/README.md

 3. To stop the script, simply close the console.

-**Note:** There is an annoying sticker after the game, which is a unicorn (with a green color on its horn).
+**Note:** There is can be an annoying sticker after the game, which is a unicorn (with a green color on its horn).
 The script may trigger on it.
 Simply press Alt+F4 and repeat from step 1.

 RU